arajpathak7/AzureADNodejsAPP/README.md

+# How to run the completed project

-# This project shows, how to receive Azure Active Directory token.
+## This project shows, how to receive Azure Active Directory token.
 It then uses the token to get user profile details from Azure AD by using Microsoft Graph

-## How to run the completed project

 ## Prerequisites

 To run the completed project in this folder, you need the following:

 - [Node.js](https://nodejs.org) installed on your development machine.
 If you do not have Node.js, visit the previous link for download options. (**Note:** This tutorial was written with Node version 10.7.0 and above.
 The steps in this guide may work with other versions, but that has not been tested.)
-- You can [sign up for the Office 365 Developer Program](https://developer.microsoft.com/office/dev-program) to get a free Office 365 subscription.
+- You can [sign up for the Office 365 Developer Program](https://developer.microsoft.com/office/dev-program) to get a **free Office 365 subscription**. {The process will help you create a Global Administrator account for the respective Azure AD tenant.}

 ## Register a web application with the Azure Active Directory Portal